Further research is needed: In culture

 The idea that research papers always end with some variation of FRIN was described as an "old joke" in a 1999 epidemiology editorial.

 FRIN has been advocated as a position politicians should take on under-evidenced claims.
 Requests for further research on questions relevant to political policy can lead to better-informed decisions, but FRIN statements have also been used in bad faith: for instance, to delay political decisions, or as a justification for ignoring existing research knowledge (as was done by nicotine companies).
 Policymakers may also not know of existing research; they seldom systematically search databases of research literature, preferring to use Google and ask colleagues for research papers.

 FRIN has been advocated as a motto for life, applicable everywhere except research papers; it has been printed on T-shirts, and satirized by the "Collectively Unconscious" blog, which reported that an article in the journal Science had concluded that "no further research is needed, at all, anywhere, ever".

-The webcomic xkcd has also used the phrase as a topic, for self-satire, and as a bathetic punchline.